adrianaj24/my-portfolio/README.md

 ## Portfolio Page

-This page is done to showcase the projects I completed during my bootcamp at Lighthouse labs using react routers, react-mdl and bootstrap.
+This page is done to showcase the projects I completed during my bootcamp at Lighthouse labs.
+Page was done using react routers, react-mdl and bootstrap.

 Page hosted: http://jimenezadriana.com/